Milan-Innovincy/grow-with-the-flow/README.md

 It was proposed to calculate the available soil moisture and crop production on a parcel basis with the coupled MODFLOW-MetaSWAP-WOFOST model during the 2018 growing season.

-The models were integrated into FEWS for real-time forecast of crop production. the output from FEWS feeds the developed app.
+The models were integrated into FEWS for real-time forecast of crop production.
+The output from FEWS feeds the developed app.
 The farmers app was made available to a selection of farmers in the pilot area.

 ## Partners/involved organisations